agsh/boobst/Readme.md

 });
 ```

-Considering that commands send to the database in series, we can write code to execute without callbacks.
+Considering that commands are sending to the database in series, we can write code which executing without callbacks.

 ``` Javascript
 bs.set('a', '2');